plasma-umass/doppio/browser/_about.md

 * Running the JVM in a WebWorker (if available) to prevent us from hogging the main JavaScript thread.
 * Refactoring core JVM logic for speed.
-* Fixing any remaining bugs in JVM logic (e.g. right now, custom classloaders do not work properly).
+* Fixing any remaining bugs in JVM logic.
 * Architecting the core JVM so we can eventually implement JIT compilation on a per-method basis.
 There are a number of concerns that we have to deal with before this will be possible.